pairen13368227StevenStevenson/realtime-decentralized-dashboard/helpArticles/advanced/delegatedMinting.md

 This allows you to keep DAM tokens offline in cold storage while using a web-based wallet to mint your FLUX tokens.

 You can choose any delegated address that will recognize FLUX token and is compatible with MetaMask.
-For example, you can start a mint give your friend permission to mint your FLUX balance directly to their Ethereum address.
+For example, you can start a validator give your friend permission to mint your FLUX balance directly to their Ethereum address.

 # Step 1.